 John Irving has written some of the most acclaimed books of our time, from The World According to Garp to The Cider House Rules.
 Irving returns with The Last Chairlift, his first novel in seven years—a ghost story, a love story, and a lifetime of sexual politics, set between Colorado and New England.

+This event has moved to an online-only format.
 Most tickets, with the exception of a limited number of Pay What You Can and complimentary tickets, include a copy of The Last Chairlift, mailed to the ticket holder’s door.

 In Aspen, Colorado, in 1941, Rachel Brewster is a slalom skier at the National Downhill and Slalom Championships.
 Little Ray, as she is called, finishes nowhere near the podium, but she manages to get pregnant.
 Back home, in New England, Little Ray becomes a ski instructor.